HATE IN OUR STATE

-In light of this growing concern, the Hate in Our State tour will bring Park View to universities, faith communities, and nonprofits in this state, and across the US, in order to highlight the ongoing risk of hate crimes and the need for political action.
+In light of this growing concern, the Hate in Our State tour is bringing Park View to universities, faith communities, and nonprofits in this state, and across the US, in order to highlight the ongoing risk of hate crimes and the need for political action.
 Please contact elected officials and advocacy organizations in your state, to express the need for hate crime protections for LGBTQ people, and follow the Hate in Our State tour on this page!

 Contact the Park View production team to schedule a

-screening at your university, non-profit or community
+screening at your university, faith community, or nonprofit.

 HATE IN OUR STATE TOUR